-Genital Herpes is a common STI that can cause painful blisters in the genital area.
-The infection is caused by the Herpes simplex virus (HSV).
+Genital herpes is a common infection that can cause painful blisters in the genital area.
+The infection is caused by the herpes simplex virus (HSV).
 There are two types of HSV, type 1 and type 2.
-Both type 1 and type 2 can cause Genital Herpes.
+Most genital herpes is caused by type 1.

-Cold sores around the mouth are also caused by HSV, but usually by type 1.
+Cold sores around the mouth are also caused by HSV (usually by type 1).

 How is it passed on?